 If you’re unsure about your retirement progress, or not fully utilizing or contributing to a Roth IRA, you may consider starting with a Roth IRA first.
 Your after-tax contributions (up to $6,000 per individual in 2020) will grow tax-free and earnings can be withdrawn tax-free after age 59 ½.

 So, how does this help your child?
 If you find that you have sufficient retirement savings when your child is in need of funds for any reason, you will have the option to withdraw your contributions with no tax or penalties from the Roth IRA.
 Since Roth IRA contributions are made on an after-tax basis, there is no tax or penalty for withdrawing your “basis.”

-Even better, if your Roth IRA withdrawals are used for education, then you can take out both contributions and earnings with no penalty or taxes!4
+Even better, if your Roth IRA withdrawals are used for education, then you can take out both contributions and earnings with no penalty!4

 The parent-owned Roth IRA option is synonymous to the instructions we all receive when traveling on an airplane with a child.
 If the oxygen masks come down, put yours on first so that you can help your child.
 If you pass out from oxygen deprivation, you’d obviously be unable to help yourself or your child.